func-i/Funci_from_OS/_posts/2015-08-18-jmeter-api-testing-part2.md

   <br />

   {% highlight javascript %}

+  // Load the JSON response from our last request
   eval('var JSonResponse = ' + prev.getResponseDataAsString());

-  if(JSonResponse.complete)
-    vars.put("answerData", "");
+  // If all the questions are done, the response will have a complete key if(JSonResponse.complete)

+    // clear the answerData, this will stop our while loop vars.put("answerData", "");
   else {

+    // We still have more questions to answer
-    var answerData = {
+    // set the params for another answer to be created var answerData = {
       answer: {
         question_id: JSonResponse.test.question.id,